modio/modio-docs/public/en-us/platforms/pc/steam/marketplace.md

 In this group, create a new Web API Key and grant it access to your game.
 Once you have selected the application, create a Web API key and note down this value - it will be required for other steps.

+The key requires the `microtransactions` (to process chargebacks) and `economy` (to retrieve and consume entitlements) permissions to be set.

 ## Enable the Inventory Service

 If you have not yet enabled the Steam Inventory Service for your title, you can do this by going to your game's App Admin page > Community > Inventory Service and checking "Enable Inventory Service".